socal-ucr/socal-ucr.github.io/_docs/05-eBPF-example.md

 ### Important Steps:

 1. **Locate the Triton binary inside Docker’s overlay2:**
+    For hooking user space probes we need to find the triton binary file.
+The binary files of the docker containers are generally located inside the `overlay2` directory.
+To locate the `overlay2` directory run the following command:
     ```bash
     docker info | grep "Docker Root Dir"
     # Example: /var/snap/docker/common/var-lib-docker
     ```
+    Using the following command, find the specific binary file for the `tritonserver`:
     ```bash
     cd /var/snap/docker/common/var-lib-docker/overlay2
     find . -type f -name "tritonserver"